WoWAnalyzer/WoWAnalyzer/docs/a-new-spec.md

 * `import AlwaysBeCasting from './Modules/Features/AlwaysBeCasting';` in the list of imports at the top
 * `alwaysBeCasting: AlwaysBeCasting,` in the specModules block

-In `src/Parser/CLASS/SPECIALIZATION/Modules/Features`, create or edit the `CastEfficiency.js`.
+In `src/Parser/CLASS/SPECIALIZATION/Modules/Features`, create or edit the `AlwaysBeCasting.js`.
 The damage dealing/tanks AlwaysBeCasting is the basic code skeleton.
-Healers use a specific healing version and have additional code options.
+Healers use a specific healing version and some healer specs have used additional optional code.

 ### General code skeleton
 ```javascript